 As a director, your job is to analyze the script and find creative ways to visualize what's on the page.
 A well-written script will give you a starting point but it is ultimately your vision that makes it to the screen.

 Unlike novels, screenplays are supposed to minimal when it comes to description.
-The director takes their cues from the script and there's an art to "breaking down a script" so that you can maximize the visual impact.
+The director takes their cues from the script and breaking down a script presents an opportunity to maximize the visual impact.

 Take this example: "A woman walks down a hallway with a knife in her hand, waiting for the killer to jump out at any moment."